Berezhnyk/structure-viewer/README.md

 ## Feedback & Issues

-If you come across any bugs or have suggestions for improvement, please open an issue in the repository.
+If you encounter any bugs or have suggestions for improvement, please open an issue in the repository.
 I would love to hear your feedback!

 ## License